-To better understand the shifting priorities of different groups within the workforce, we sought opinions from over 17,000 individual employees, across different sectors and levels.
+To better understand the shifting priorities of different groups within the workforce, we sought opinions from over 1,000 individual employees, across different sectors and levels in Singapore.
 Our analysis offers a unique insight into the value employees place on employer-provided benefits and demonstrates the power of a care-first approach.

 Using benefits as an expression of company values is going to be more important as life becomes more complex.
 Our findings revealed three key ways risk managers and HR can work closely together to enable your employees and your business to thrive.